UN says Yemen’s warring parties agree to renew truce

 Associated Press

-The cease-fire between Yemen’s internationally recognized government and the Iran-backed Houthi rebels initially came into effect on April 2 — the first nationwide truce in the past six years of the conflict in the Arab World’s most impoverished nation.
-However, both sides have at times accused the other of violating the cease-fire.
+The cease-fire between Yemen’s internationally recognized government and the Iran-backed Houthi rebels initially came into effect on April 2.
+And though each side at times accused the other of violating the cease-fire, it was the first nationwide truce in the past six years of the conflict in the Arab World’s most impoverished nation.

 The announcement, which is the outcome of U.N. efforts, came only few hours before the original truce was set to expire later on Thursday.

-He said he will mediate talks between the warring parties to solidify the new truce, and to eventually reach a political settlement to end the conflict.

-President Joe Biden welcomed the renewal of the truce and stressed that ending the war in Yemen has been a priority of his administration.
+President Joe Biden welcomed the development and stressed that ending the war in Yemen has been a priority of his administration.
 “I urge all parties to move expeditiously towards a comprehensive and inclusive peace process.
 Our diplomacy will not rest until a permanent settlement is in place,” he said.

+U.N.
+Secretary-General Antonio Guterres said “regional and international support will remain critical for the continuation and successful implementation of the truce.”

-The fighting erupted in 2014 when the Houthi rebels descended from their northern enclave and took over the capital of Sanaa, forcing the internationally recognized government to flee into exile in Saudi Arabia.
+The fighting in Yemen erupted in 2014, when the Houthis descended from their northern enclave and took over the capital of Sanaa, forcing the internationally recognized government to flee into exile in Saudi Arabia.
 A Saudi-led coalition entered the war in early 2015 to try to restore the government to power.

-The conflict eventually descended into a proxy war between Saudi Arabia and Iran.
-The war has killed over 150,000 people, including over 14,500 civilians, and created one of the worst humanitarian crises in the world.
+The conflict, which eventually descended into a proxy war between Saudi Arabia and Iran, has killed over 150,000 people, including over 14,500 civilians, and created one of the world’s worst humanitarian crises, pushing millions of Yemenis to the brink of famine.

 The provisions of the original truce included reopening the roads around the besieged city of Taiz, establishing two commercial flights a week between Sanaa and Jordan and Egypt, and also allowing 18 vessels carrying fuel into the port of Hodeida.
 Both Sanaa and Hodeida are controlled by the Houthi rebels.